qwertie/btree-typescript/readme.md

 - Includes neat stuff such as `Range` methods for batch operations
 - Throws an exception if you try to use `NaN` as a key, but infinity is allowed.
 - No dependencies.
 19.8K minified.

+### Benchmarks and size tracking

+- Run `npm run benchmark` (see `bench/README.md`) to execute the existing comparison harness, which now exercises both the core tree and the diff-enabled advanced build.
+- Run `npm run size-report` (see `size/README.md`) after `npm run build` to print raw/minified/gzip sizes for `core`, `advanced`, and the default entry point.
 - Includes a lattice of interfaces for TypeScript users (see below)
 - Supports diffing computation between two trees that is highly optimized for the case in which a majority of nodes are shared (such as when persistent methods are used).